 - Dual Zone temperatures for white and red wines

 - Runs Silent no vibrations

 - Double Paned glass doors for style and insulation

 - Adjustable Legs guarantees flat storage

-Theromelectric cooling means this wine refrigerator runs silent with no vibration to disturb bottle sediment, while dual zone temperature controls allow for a range of 50°F – 66°F. Seven wooden shelves pull out to allow for easy access to your bottles.
+Thermoelectric cooling means this wine refrigerator runs silently with no vibration to disturb bottle sediment, while dual-zone temperature controls allow for a range of 50°F – 66°F. Seven wooden shelves pull out to allow for easy access to your bottles.

-A double paned glass door frame gives this wine cooler a sleek, stylish look.
-Adjustable legs allows placement on uneven or even inclined surfaces, helping to maintain a vibration free environment.
+A double-paned glass door frame gives this wine cooler a sleek, stylish look.
+Adjustable legs allow placement on uneven or even inclined surfaces, helping to maintain a vibration-free environment.

 Award for Best Under Counter Wine Refrigerators